dnvriend/reactive-programming/readme.md

 - [Scala Days 2013 - New York](https://www.parleys.com/channel/scaladays-2013)

 # Week 3 - Futures and Composition
+> Futures provide a nice way to reason about performing many operations in parallel– in an efficient and
+> non-blocking way.
+The idea is simple, a Future is a sort of a placeholder object that you can create for a result
+> that does not yet exist.
+Generally, the result of the Future is computed concurrently and can be later collected.
+> Composing concurrent tasks in this way tends to result in faster, asynchronous, non-blocking parallel code. -- <cite>[ScalaDocs](http://docs.scala-lang.org/overviews/core/futures.html)</cite>

 ## Documentation
 - [Scala - Async await](https://github.com/scala/async)